JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 )
 ```

-* The `RocketLaunch` class is marked with the `@Serializable` annotation so that the `kotlinx.serialization` plugin can
-  automatically generate a default serializer for it.
-* The `@SerialName` annotation allows you to redefine field names, making it possible to declare properties with more readable names
-  in data classes.

 ### Connect HTTP client

 1. In the `sharedLogic/src/commonMain/.../greetingkmp` directory, create a new `RocketComponent` class.
-2. Add the `httpClient` property to retrieve rocket launch information through an HTTP GET request:
+2. Add the `httpClient` property and use it to build the final string from the result of a HTTP GET request:

     ```kotlin
     import io.ktor.client.HttpClient